 These are not one-week enthusiasms.
 They are the books guests revisit deliberately, because there is still more to take from them.

-22 authors whose books are recommended on the podcast are themselves podcast guests.
-That creates 69 moments where one guest points toward another guest’s shelf.
+A chain of inspiration runs through the guest list: 22 authors whose books are recommended on the podcast are themselves podcast guests.
+That creates 69 moments where one guest points toward another guest's shelf.

 The most influential node is Marty Cagan: guests keep recommending Inspired, Empowered, and Transformed, but he did not have a lightning round, so his own shelf stays invisible here.